slak44/ckompiler/README.md

 paths that are not yet implemented.
 They generally do not throw ICEs, rather they use `kotlin.NotImplementedError` created by the `TODO` function.

-### Target-Specific Information

-Certain things depend on the target ISA and/or the machine (the size of an `int`, for example). `MachineTargetData` instances contain all this information.

-`MachineTargetData` also generates various macros used in stdlib headers (such as `__PTRDIFF_T_TYPE` for `stddef.h`).

-For now, only x64 Linux is supported, but the infrastructure for x86 and other platforms exists.

 ### The `ITokenHandler` Interface

 This interface allows a user to interact with a list of `LexicalToken`s.
 It